When Should I Take the SAT for the First Time?

 Those who wait until senior year miss out on the opportunity to maximize their opportunities to sit for the test, engage in meaningful study, and retake the test, thus missing out on the full benefits of Superscoring.

-- COVID-19 has changed the standardized testing landscape for the 2020-21 school year.
+- COVID-19 has again changed the standardized testing landscape for the 2021-22 school year.
 Much uncertainty remains.

 - Stay on top of pandemic-related shifts in both SAT test dates and test-optional policies at colleges.